netgloo/benjamin/readme.md

 ## Scripts

 Using Benjamin you should think at your website as a [Single-Page Application](https://en.wikipedia.org/wiki/Single-page_application) (SPA).
 This implies that all the scripts included inside the `<head>` tag are loaded and executed only once, when the website is loaded from the server.
-If the page is dynamically loaded (it is directly changed client-side) such scripts are **not** re-executed for the new page. jQuery's `$(document).ready` function also will run only when the website is loaded the first time and not each time a page is loaded.
+If the page is dynamically loaded (i.e. it is loaded directly client-side) such scripts are **not** re-executed for the new page. jQuery's `$(document).ready` function also will run only when the website is loaded the first time and not on every loaded page.

-Use Benjamin's [`ready`](#ready) callback to execute JavaScript code on each loaded page.
+Use Benjamin's [`ready`](#ready) callback to execute JavaScript code each time a page is loaded.

 This callback will be executed each time a page will be loaded directly from the server, at the same time jQuery's `$(document).ready` would be executed, and each time a page will be dynamically loaded, after the page transition process is finished.

-This is a good place for all the code that initializes page's elements or code that binds page's events.
+The `readt` callback is a good place for all the code that initializes page's elements or code that binds page's events.
 Likely you can put in this callback all the code you would have put inside jQuery's `ready`.

 If you have code that must be executed only once and not executed anymore, even changing page, you may want to use the [`init` callback](#init) instead.

 **Note**: jQuery is already included inside Benjamin.
-You don't need to include it and you can use it inside your custom javascript code.
+You don't need to include it and you can just use it inside your custom JavaScript code.

 ### Scripts Inside The Body